ksstormnet/cme-cpt-and-taxonomy/docs/architecture/README.md

 ## Documentation Index

 - [Overview](./OVERVIEW.md) - Introduction to the persona content system, its features, and capabilities
-- [Implementation Comparison](./IMPLEMENTATION_COMPARISON.md) - Detailed comparison of different implementation approaches
+- [Implementation](./IMPLEMENTATION.md) - Comprehensive overview of implementation approaches and the chosen WordPress plugin implementation
 - [Technical Implementation](./TECHNICAL_IMPLEMENTATION.md) - Developer-focused implementation details with code examples
-- [Plugin Implementation](./PLUGIN_IMPLEMENTATION.md) - **Current Implementation Plan** - Detailed plan for a standalone WordPress Personas plugin
 - [Redis Implementation Plan](./IMPLEMENTATION_PLAN.md) - Alternative implementation using Redis-based caching (kept for reference)

 ## Implementation Decision

 **Current Direction**: Based on our latest analysis, we've decided to implement personas as a **standalone WordPress plugin** rather than embedding it within the Cruise Made Easy plugin.
 This approach offers better separation of concerns, modularity, and reusability.

-The implementation details are found in [Plugin Implementation](./PLUGIN_IMPLEMENTATION.md), which supersedes previous implementation plans.
+The implementation details are found in the [Implementation](./IMPLEMENTATION.md) document, which includes a comparison of approaches and the detailed plan for the chosen WordPress plugin architecture.

 ## Purpose